cescgie/Apache-Web-Login-Authentification/README.md

-# Apache Web Login Authentification On OS X Yosemite

-Adding password protection to a web site using Apache web server authentication.
+# Adding password protection to a web site using Apache web server authentication.
 --------------------------------------------------------------------------------

 <p> I'll show you how to do authentication approaches using nothing more than the Apache Web Server's native capabilities.
 This tutorial requiring a bit of additional server configuration and a MySQL database, although you'll gain some additional flexibility along the way.</p>